tiyd-python-2017-02/resources/prework/mac.md

 * Makes sure you are running **OS X Yosemite** (10.10), **El Capitan** (10.11), or **Sierra** (10.12).
     1. You'll need to sign in to the Mac App Store with you Apple ID.
 If you don't have one, [sign up here](https://appleid.apple.com/).
-    1. Download the El Capitan upgrade from the Apple Store: [download here](https://itunes.apple.com/us/app/os-x-el-capitan/id1018109117?mt=12).
+    1. Download the Sierra upgrade from the Apple Store: [download here](https://itunes.apple.com/us/app/macos-sierra/id1127487414?mt=12&ls=1)
-    1. Double-click "Install OS X El Capitan” to begin installation.
+    1. Double-click "Install OS X Sierra” to begin installation.

   **WARNING:** The OS X upgrade can take a bit of time to complete and will require a restart.
 Plan on doing this in the evening or over a lunch break.